Warshi7819/TRS80-M100-Norwegian/README.md

 # The Norwegian TRS80 Model 100
 PICTURE TBD
 As you can see we could buy real Norwegian versions of the TRS-80 Model 100 back in the day!
 All with the beautiful ÆØÅ characters and also being able to input the date in our native toung as DD/MM/YY.
+The logo **Tele** was the logo of our national phone company at the time.

-As I was working on and documenting my simple program [M100Link](https://github.com/Warshi7819/M100Link) for transfering files to and from it I also started to learn that the Norwegian Machine differs a bit from the other machines released around the world.
-In this repository I will try to store what I have learned about my nationalized version.
+As I was working on and documenting my simple program [M100Link](https://github.com/Warshi7819/M100Link) for transfering files to and from it I also learned that there is still quite the interest for these small machines and also the different nationalized versions.
+In this repository I will therefore try to store what I have learned/documented about my Norwegian: **Tele - Modell 100 - Bærbar Tekstterminal**.
+Which translates to: Tele - Model 100 - Portable Text Terminal.

-Model number:
+**MODEL**: TRS-80 Modell 100
+**SERIAL NO**: 409000149
+CUSTOM MFD.
+IN JAPAN FOR TANDY CORPORATION

+**Tele**
+**CAT NO**: 269-9101
+**TV NR** 25-132-4248
+**Tillatelse nr.**: 84/015

+## Norwegian Pamphlet/Packaging
+AS part of the package when you bought this you got:
+* A nicely nationalized packaging
+* A Norwegian pamphlet - Get Started Guid
+* The massive brick of a manual from Tandy (in English)
+* Needed cables to hook it up to the phone lines of the time

+Scan of the Pamphlet and pictures of the box is included in the images folder of this repository.

 ## ROM Dump
 With the help of the people on the [M100 maling](http://lists.bitchin100.com/listinfo.cgi/m100-bitchin100.com) list I finally got my hands on a working script that outputs the entire ROM as a comma seperated list of bytes (0-255) over serial.
 The script (RDUMP.DO), the raw output (raw_output.txt) of the script, the hexified version (hex_version.txt) and the ASCIIfied version (ascii_version.txt) is available in the ROM folder if you're curious like me.